mrmay-dev/OwnTags/README.md

 # Ⓣ OwnTags

-I work on this for a little in the evenings after work, please bear with me as I complete the documentation.
-Thanks!
+I work on this for a little in the evenings after work.
+Thanks for visiting!

-> **Updated on May 25, 2023:** This branch now uses a TOML file for configuration.
-Hopefully, comments in the file make it self explanatory.
-Also, I'm hoping the directory structure reduces clutter and makes the project easier to look at.

 This project makes it possible to use [OwnTracks](https://owntracks.org/) apps ([Android](https://play.google.com/store/apps/details?id=org.owntracks.android), [iOS](https://itunes.apple.com/us/app/mqttitude/id692424691?mt=8) and [web](https://github.com/owntracks/frontend)) as the app for following and viewing Haystack tags.

 OwnTracks is well integrated into home automation projects like [Home Assistant](https://www.home-assistant.io/integrations/owntracks/) and [OpenHab](https://www.openhab.org/addons/bindings/gpstracker/).
 I can imagine some really cool things that could be done.

+**Updated on May 27, 2023:**

+* introduced settings TOML file for configuration.
+Hopefully, comments in the file make it self explanatory.
+* simplified directory structure to reduce clutter and makes the project easier to look at.
+* timeframe to retreive location reports is done with `--time hh:mm` flag
+* location reports can be stored to [TinyDB](https://tinydb.readthedocs.io/en/latest/index.html), this will change to [tinyfluxDB](https://tinyflux.readthedocs.io/en/latest/intro.html) soon.
+* tweaked terminal output

 This is a very new project and is under active development.
 I'm not the greatest programmer (something I picked up during COVID) so I learn as I go... meaning this thing could break at any moment for very silly reasons.
 That said, I am excited about it and hope a few others will join me to build something interesting.
 This work [builds the work of others](https://github.com/mrmay-dev/owntags/tree/dev-client#notes-of-gratitude).